1. If you think you are in danger

 They may have been violent to you already or have threatened violence against you that you think they are likely to carry out.

-If you are in fear of violence from a partner, former partner or family member please see Domestic Abuse
+If you are in fear of violence from a partner, former partner or family member please see our domestic abuse pages

 If you are in fear of violence